Josh Hamilton: 2015

-During February 2015, Hamilton underwent shoulder surgery to repair the AC joint.
+In February 2015, Hamilton underwent shoulder surgery to repair a separated shoulder.
 While he was recovering, it was revealed he had a relapse into his drug addiction, which he voluntarily reported to MLB.
 An outside arbitrator ruled Hamilton's voluntary admission did not violate baseball's drug policy, and he could not be suspended.
-Despite the ruling, team owner Arte Moreno made comments to the media, implying he did not want Hamilton back on the team.
-Furthermore, all Hamilton-related merchandise items were removed and recalled from all stores as well as an exchange program being set up.
+Despite the ruling, Angels owner Arte Moreno made comments to the media implying that he did not want Hamilton back on the team's roster.
+Furthermore, all Hamilton-related merchandise items were removed and recalled from all stores.
 The Players Association and several Angels players spoke up in Hamilton's defense.
-The Angels began to lay out a rehab plan for him, but shortly afterwards, reports surfaced where the Angels were looking to trade Hamilton.
+The Angels began to lay out a rehabilitation plan for him, but shortly afterwards, trade rumors were reported.

+Hamilton was traded back to the Rangers on April 27, 2015, for cash or a player to be named later.
+The Angels remained responsible for paying most of the remaining money due to him under the five-year contract he signed with them in 2012.
+The contract that Hamilton signed with the Angels is widely regarded as one of the worst free agent signings in MLB history.

 Second stint with the Texas Rangers (2015)

+2015

-Hamilton was traded back to the Rangers on April 27, 2015, for cash or a player to be named later.
-After a short rehab stint to rehabilitate his injured shoulder between the Rangers AA and AAA Minor League affiliates, Hamilton was called up to the MLB team on May 24, and was inserted into the starting lineup on May 25 in a Memorial Day matchup in Cleveland against the Indians.
+After rehabilitating his injured shoulder between the Rangers' AA and AAA Minor League affiliates, Hamilton was called up to the MLB team on May 24, and was inserted into the starting lineup on May 25 in a Memorial Day matchup in Cleveland against the Indians.
 He recorded his first hit back with the Rangers on May 25.
 On May 28 of the same year, Hamilton returned to Texas for the first time in a Rangers uniform since leaving the team after the 2012 season.
-He received a standing ovation from the crowd and proceeded to hit a double on the first pitch he saw.
-Hamilton went 2–4 in the game, driving in the only run for his own team in a 5–1 loss.
+He received a standing ovation, hit a double on the first pitch he saw, and went 2–4 in the game, driving in the only run for his own team in a 5–1 loss.
 On May 29, Hamilton hit two home runs in his first multi-homer game with the Rangers since 2012, leading the team to a 7–4 victory.
-Two days later, he hit a pinch-hit two RBI double vs. the Red Sox to win the game in walk-off fashion, 4–3.
-On July 30, 2015, Hamilton recorded four RBI, a home run and walk off base hit in a 7–6 Rangers' win over the New York Yankees.
+Two days later, he hit a pinch-hit two-run double vs. the Red Sox to win the game in walk-off fashion, 4–3.
+On July 30, 2015, Hamilton recorded four RBI in a 7–6 Rangers' win over the New York Yankees.

+For the 2015 season, Hamilton hit .253 with eight home runs and 25 runs batted in in 50 games.

 In the ALDS, Hamilton's first hit was a single in Game 3.
-This ended his postseason hitless streak at 31 at-bats, which tied for second all time.
+This ended his postseason hitless streak at 31 at-bats, which tied for the second-longest such streak of all time.

 2016

-Hamilton began the 2016 season on the 15-day disabled list.
-On May 25, 2016, it was announced Hamilton would not participate for the entire 2016 season after undergoing knee surgery for the third time in nine months.
-The Rangers activated Hamilton from the disabled list and released him on August 23, as releasing Hamilton before September 1 would allow them to play Hamilton in the major leagues before May 15, 2017, if they chose to re-sign him.
+On May 25, 2016, it was announced that Hamilton would be out for the entire 2016 season after undergoing knee surgery for the third time in nine months.
+The Rangers activated Hamilton from the disabled list and released him on August 23.